search

 Guide des lieux à visiter.
 Femme visitant la place Saint Pierre et la Basilique Saint Pierre au Vatican.

-The 2025 Jubilee in Rome is an exceptional opportunity for believers from around the world to experience a unique spiritual pilgrimage.
-From visiting the four major basilicas to the paths dedicated to the holy martyrs, pilgrims are invited to renew their faith and discover the religious treasures of the Eternal City.
-Each journey, steeped in history and tradition, allows one to receive indulgences and participate in unforgettable spiritual events.
+The 2025 Jubilee in Rome is a unique opportunity for believers worldwide to experience a unique spiritual pilgrimage.
+From visiting the four major basilicas to paths dedicated to the holy martyrs, pilgrims are invited to renew their faith and discover the religious treasures of the Eternal City.
+Each journey, imbued with history and tradition, allows for the receipt of indulgences and participation in unforgettable spiritual events.

-In this article, we will explore the different pilgrimages possible for the 2025 Jubilee, detailing the main religious itineraries and holy places to visit.
+In this article, we will explore the different possible pilgrimages for the 2025 Jubilee, detailing the main religious itineraries and holy sites to visit.

-1. Pilgrimage of the four major basilicas of Rome
+1. Pilgrimage to the Four Major Basilicas of Rome

-At the heart of any pilgrimage to Rome, the four major basilicas occupy an essential place.
-These churches are the most sacred places in Christianity and the most important to visit on a pilgrimage during the Jubilee.
+At the heart of any pilgrimage to Rome, the four major basilicas play a crucial role.
+These churches are the holiest places in Christendom and the most important to visit during a pilgrimage for the Jubilee.

-The Basilica of St. Peter, located in the Vatican, is the epicenter of the Jubilee.
+The St. Peter’s Basilica, located in the Vatican, is the epicenter of the Jubilee.
 This church, the largest in the world, is considered the spiritual residence of the Pope and a central pilgrimage site for Catholics.
-During the Jubilee, many ceremonies are organized here, including papal masses, confessions, and processions.
+During the Jubilee, numerous ceremonies are held here, including papal masses, confessions, and processions.

-One of the most important traditions is passing through the Holy Door of St. Peter's Basilica, a special door that is only opened during Jubilee years.
-Passing through this door symbolizes entering a new life of faith and grace for believers.
+One of the most important traditions is passing through the Holy Door of St. Peter’s Basilica, a special door opened only during Jubilee years.
+Passing through this door symbolizes the entrance into a new life of faith and grace for believers.

 In addition to the Holy Door, pilgrims can visit the main altar, where only the Pope and his representatives can celebrate Mass, as well as the Holy Stairs, or Scala Santa, believed to have been climbed by Jesus during his trial in Jerusalem.

-Pilgrims can pray before the tomb of St. Paul, admire the magnificent mosaics and portraits of all the Popes since St. Peter, and participate in Masses and prayers specific to the Jubilee.
+Pilgrims can pray in front of the tomb of Saint Paul, admire the magnificent mosaics and the portraits of all the Popes since Saint Peter, and participate in masses and prayers specific to the Jubilee.

-The Basilica of St. Mary Major is the largest church dedicated to the Virgin Mary in Rome.
-It is famous for its superb mosaics and architecture.
-During the Jubilee, the Holy Door is also open here, allowing pilgrims to immerse themselves in the religious traditions of the Jubilee and receive spiritual graces.
+St. Mary Major Basilica is the largest church dedicated to the Virgin Mary in Rome.
+It is renowned for its beautiful mosaics and architecture.
+During the Jubilee, the Holy Door is also opened, allowing pilgrims to immerse themselves in the religious traditions of the Jubilee and receive spiritual graces.

-In addition to the Holy Door, pilgrims can pray before the marble crib dating from the 13th century, and before the venerated icon of the Salus Populi Romani, a Marian image believed to protect the Roman people.
+In addition to the Holy Door, pilgrims can pray before the marble manger dating back to the 13th century, and before the venerated icon of the Salus Populi Romani, a Marian image believed to protect the Roman people.

 2. Pilgrimage of the Seven Churches of Rome: a traditional pilgrimage

-In addition to the four major basilicas, another pilgrimage tradition during the Jubilee is the Pilgrimage of the Seven Churches.
-This pilgrimage dates back to St. Philip Neri in the 16th century and involves visiting seven important churches in the city of Rome, each with a special significance for the faithful.
+In addition to the four major basilicas, another traditional pilgrimage during the Jubilee is the Pilgrimage of the Seven Churches.
+This pilgrimage dates back to Saint Philip Neri in the 16th century and involves visiting seven important churches in Rome, each with a particular significance for the faithful.

 • St. John Lateran Basilica